UrvashiV/DSA-Java-Solutions/README.md

-# 🚀 DSA Practice
+# 🚀 DSA Java Solutions

-This repository contains my solutions to Data Structures & Algorithms problems from:
+This repository contains my solutions to Data Structures and Algorithms (DSA) problems in Java, organized by platform and topic.

-* LeetCode
-* GeeksforGeeks (GFG)

 ---

-## 📂 Structure
+## 📖 About

-* LeetCode → Problems solved from LeetCode
-* GFG → Problems solved from GFG
+* Topic-wise DSA problem solving
+* Each problem includes:

+  * Problem link
+  * Dry run / explanation
+  * Well-commented Java code
+* Focused on building strong problem-solving skills for coding interviews

 ---

+## 📌 Platforms Covered

+* 🟡 LeetCode
+* 🟢 GeeksforGeeks (GFG)

+---

 ## 🧠 Topics Covered

-* Arrays
+* Arrays (currently in progress)
-* Strings
+* Strings (coming soon)
+* Linked List
+* Stack & Queue
+* Trees
+* Graphs
+* Dynamic Programming

 ---

+## 💡 Approach

+* Solutions are implemented in Java
+* Emphasis on clean, readable, and optimized code
+* Each solution includes:

+  * Problem name and link
+  * Approach / logic
+  * Time and space complexity

+---

 ## 🎯 Goal

-* Improve problem-solving skills
+* Strengthen problem-solving skills
+* Build a strong DSA foundation
-* Prepare for coding interviews
+* Prepare for technical interviews
-* Maintain consistency in DSA
+* Maintain consistency in daily practice

 ---

+## ⚡ Note

+This repository is actively updated as part of my daily DSA practice journey.

+---

-⭐ If you like this repo, feel free to star it!
+⭐ If you find this repository helpful, feel free to give it a star!